hugoy0/BBFE-Test/README.md

-# MyBank
+# MyBank BackBase FE test

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.

-## Development server
+## Before start
+Make sure you have installed **npm** and **angular cli** if you don't, please check [Angular CLI Documentation](https://angular.io/cli)

+### Once you have the basics installed:
+In case yo download the project:
+* Unzip the **myBank.zip** file anywhere you want in your computer
+* Open a command terminal and navigate to your unzipped folder
+* Into the folder please run the following script `npm i` or `npm install` for npm look at the corresponding package.json file to install the dependencies.

+In case you clone the project:
+* Open a command terminal and navigate to your project folder
+* Into the folder please run the following script `npm i` or `npm install` for npm look at the corresponding package.json file to install the dependencies.

+## Run the project

 Run `ng serve` for a dev server.
+Or run `ng serve --port=[port]`.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Technology knowledge
+This app was made from scratch using only Angular features using ES6 & TypeSript.

+Using Boostrap 4 for saving time with some grid and classes develop, also modifying styles into general and components css.

+Also Using FontAwesome just to replace the provided PNG icons.

 ## Code scaffolding